LanceKaiwei/Dataquest.io-Projects/README.md

 These projects are written in Python.
-The datasets used here are real datasets.
+The datasets used here are real world datasets.
 Source: [Dataquest.io](https://www.dataquest.io/learn)